apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

     <param-value>log4j2.properties</param-value>
   </context-param>

-Thsi only applies when running in a webapp container.
+This only applies when running in a webapp container.
 When run from the command line, the server looks for `log4j2.properties` in the current directory and if not found, uses a built-in configuration.